 He shook his head.
 "Not yet.
 I have business to attend to first."

 He forced his mind to empty of everything except the little girl and the demon.
-He squared off against the demon and ignored the rest of the world.
+He squared off against Mal'akheth and ignored the rest of the world.
 He let go of his emotions and pain and focused only on his training.
 No more wild swings, no more anger.
 He knew how to fight, and he knew how to kill, and he fell into that other part of himself.

-He saw the demon’s lips moving as it continued to taunt him, but he no longer allowed the words to even reach him.
+He noticed the demon's lips moving as it continued to taunt him, but he no longer allowed the words to even reach him.
 He became an extension of his sword and he let it guide him.

 The demon cocked its head back to laugh again, and Arthur used the opening to rush forward.
-He moved with practiced precision, and it caught to demon off guard.
+He moved with practiced precision, and it caught the demon off guard.
 He stabbed, but this time it was a feint.
 The demon took the bait, dodging to the side, and Arthur followed through with his actual attack.

-The demon roared in anger and punched out at him with its remaining hand, connecting firmly with his chest.
+Mal'akheth roared in anger and punched out at him with its remaining hand, connecting firmly with his chest.
 Arthur flew back from the impact, landing hard on the ground five meters away.
 His sword went flying and the demon pursued, leaping on top of him.

 It kept punching, launching inhumanely powerful blows against his face with its remaining hand.
 Black ichor was flowing from the other stump, covering Arthur's shirt and skin.